General funding applications for medicinal cannabis

 Sativex funding application

-PHARMAC has assessed one cannabis-based product which is classified as a controlled drug for funding: Sativex (cannabidiol with tetrahydrocannabinol).
+Pharmac has assessed one cannabis-based product which is classified as a controlled drug for funding: Sativex (cannabidiol with tetrahydrocannabinol).

-Read the Sativex datasheet – Medsafe website(external link)
+Sativex datasheet – Medsafe website(external link)

 Previous consideration of a cannabis based medicine